alsabahi2030/MH-GEC/README.md

 -  `overwrite`  - if specified, it do the inference and the evaluation again and overwite the old files.
 -  `is_ensemble`  - if specified, it shows the number of ensemble models to be used.
 -  `iteration_count `  - if specified, it specifies the maximun number of iterations the model can do.
--  `annotations`  - to use the model that combined the correction and annotation together.
 -  `vocab_path` Path to the vocab files.
 For the base model, the path is (`./data/output_suffix5k_vocabulary`) and for the multi-head and early exit models, the path is (`./data/output_suffix5kordered_vocabulary`)
 ##An Example:
 To do the inference using the multi-head model with seven heads. we run the following: